UtrechtUniversity/ricgraph/docs/newsletters/260300-Ricgraph_newsletter_March_2026.md

 [Click to enlarge](https://docs.ricgraph.eu/docs/newsletters/260300-datasets-AUMC-and-other-orgs.jpg).
-Create this figure for yourself: go to [https://explorer.ricgraph.eu/collabspage/](https://explorer.ricgraph.eu/collabspage/), type “AUMC University UMC” in the first textbox, leave the second textbox empty, and type “data sets” in the third textbox._
+Create this figure for yourself: go to [https://explorer.ricgraph.eu/collabspage/](https://explorer.ricgraph.eu/collabspage/), type “AUMC Amsterdam UMC” in the first textbox, leave the second textbox empty, and type “data sets” in the third textbox._